 Are you living a good life?

-That really is it: what we are all looking for.
+It's what we're all looking for.
 A good life.

-A number of studies have repeatedly shown that what we say we want from our working lives are money and recognition followed closely by the ability to work independently and to make a difference in the world.
+Studies have shown that what we say we want from our working lives are money and recognition followed closely by the ability to work independently and to make a difference in the world.

-But is the way we are working answering those needs and giving us what we want?
+But the way we are working doesn't answer those desires.

 This is the paradox of entrepreneurship: the more we want to have a good life, the more we work in ways that take us from it.